kingsdigitallab/aisteroids/README.md

 ## TODO

-- [ ] Change the ship colour on asteroid collision
+- [ ] Add explosion on ship collision
 - [ ] Add a title screen
 - [ ] Add a game over screen
 - [ ] Add a sound effect for the bullet